0x1byte/Scapy-HTTP-Flood/README.md

-# Python2/3-SYN-Flood-Attack-Tool
+# Python3-HTTP-Flood-Attack

-Python HTTP Flood Attack Tool
+Python HTTP Flood Attack

 You can start HTTP Flood attack with this tool.